crazywolf132/sage/README.md

 ---

-Thanks for checking out Sage!
+If Sage saves you from even one tedious Git task, my mission is accomplished!
+Star the repo if you like it, and feel free to spread the word to your fellow developers.

-If it saves you time or frustration, feel free to star the repo or spread the word.
-I appreciate any feedback as I continue improving this tool.
+Happy coding! 🎉